 Pet Friendly White Sands National Park

 Millions of years ago most of the southwestern United States, including parts of what is now New Mexico, was covered by the Permian Sea.
-It retreated and left behind deep layers of gypsum, the white powdery substance used to make drywall.
-Later, the tectonic plates shifted and the mountains rose, carrying the gypsum deposits to higher elevations.
+When it retreated, deep layers of gypsum, the white powdery substance used to make drywall, were left behind.
+Time passed and the tectonic plates shifted.
+Mountains rose, carrying the gypsum deposits to higher elevations.
 In the upheaval, the Tularosa Basin – where White Sands is located – was created.

 READ MORE ⇒ America’s Most Pet Friendly National Parks

 Pet Policy at White Sands National Park

 The exciting thing is that leashed pets can explore the entire park with you – except inside the buildings, of course.
 And even horses are welcome!

 Leashed pets can explore the dunes, hike the trails, and join you at the picnic areas.
 Pets cannot go inside the buildings.

 Pets must be cleaned up after and should not be disruptive.

 Use a leash that’s no longer than 6-feet.